If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 The podcast theater podcast also goes by the name fictional storytelling.
 Similar to dramatic television, this format essentially uses the medium to entertain audiences with fictional stories across several episodes.

-The format can use the voice of only one podcaster but in many cases, it involves many voice actors.
+The format can use the voice of only one podcaster, but it involves many voice actors in many cases.

 In some cases, it can even use sound effects, sound engineers, and an entire cast to make the story more captivating and give listeners a more immersive experience.